Condensed History of Jones Chapel Baptist Church

 As the church continued to grow, more space was needed and the church voted to begin a building fund to build a new church.
 The Trustees were instructed to buy the land adjacent to the cemetery on which the new church would be built.

-In March 1942 the church voted to rename the new church.
-Jones Chapel Baptist Church was chosen by unanimous vote, and the name was probably chosen in honor of P. R. Jones, oldest deacon and a member from August 1915 until his death in July 1961.
+In March 1942, the church voted to rename the new church.
+Jones Chapel Baptist Church was chosen by a unanimous vote.
+The name was probably chosen in honor of P. R. Jones, oldest deacon and a member from August 1915 until his death in July 1961.

 In 1942 during World War II, most of the young men of the church and community were called or volunteered for military service.
 A service flag was sewn by the ladies of the church and placed on the front wall of the church with a star to represent each member in the Armed Services.
 There was a deep concern for the servicemen by the Church.
 Prayers were lifted and each person represented by a star on the flag, returned from the war.
 (The flag is currently displayed on the wall as you go down the steps into the basement of the church.)